ealogar/simple-tasker/ui-tasker/README.md

 Runs the test in CI mode (non interactive) and generate a coverage report.

+## Environment variables

+In react applications you should prefix the environment vars with REACT_APP_ for security (https://create-react-app.dev/docs/adding-custom-environment-variables/).

+We have used the ```.env``` and ```.env.production``` from now as react will bundle this in the containerized app, but this should be changed for production as we never will know the domain/ip adress of the service in buildtime (but in runtime).

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).